champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

 Since the pioneering formaldehyde studies a similar roaming mechanism has been observed to occur in a number of chemical reactions.
-Many of these reactions are described in several review articles{% cite suits2008 bowman2011roaming Bowman2011Suits BowmanRoaming mauguiere2017roaming --file roamiso-jekyll-bib %}.
+Many of these reactions are described in several review articles{% cite suits2008 bowman2011roaming Bowman2011Suits BowmanRoaming mauguiere2017roaming --file allrefs %}.

 Essentially all of these roaming reactions have been studied at constant total energy.
 The goal of this chapter is to study analogous roaming